wwmoraes/kubegraph/README.md

 1. vendor it with `go mod vendor` to update `go.mod` and `go.sum`

-1. add adapters for the kinds on that scheme at `internal/adapters`.
-You can copy from an existing one, or use the `internal/adapters/adapterDummy.go` as a guide.
+1. add adapters for the kinds on that scheme at `internal/adapters/<api-group>/<api-version>`.
+You can copy from an existing one, or use the `internal/adapters/dummy/v1/dummy.go` as a guide.

+1. import your API versions on the group level (check `internal/adapters/dummy/dummy.go`)

+1. import the group on the top level on `internal/adapters/adapters.go`

 1. [optional, recommended] add a SVG icon for the new kinds on `icons/` and set it on your adapter's `Create` function, on the call to `statefulGraph.AddStyledNode`